 According to research, a flash sale gets satisfied customers to return and spend an average of 385% more.

 The modern era has equipped online customers with a multitude of tools to analyse and compare products, especially the price.
 A flash sale serves as the ultimate answer to customer demand, but for a short timespan.
 A sense of urgency is created to boost sales quickly.

 Flash sale is a great way to sell products that are sitting in inventory in enormous quantities for quite some time—slow-moving inventory.
 It results in lower operating and inventory costs on the backend.
 Overstock and poor-selling items sit on shelves alike.
 They hoard ecommerce warehouse space for no good and don’t let you break even.
 A flash sale on these items can recuperate some of your initial costs.

 Seasonal and speciality products consume more time to stock-out as compared to regular products.
 Getting rid of them can be challenging.
 A flash sale can make this task easier by clearing out old inventory fast.
 Fashion brands execute it very often as they have seasonal inventory intake, coming in every few months.
 However, a flash sale is suitable for any type of product to make way for new ones.

-Flash sales act as a wildcard for businesses.
+Flash sales act as a wildcard for ecommerce businesses.
 Even a short duration is capable of helping you to meet your projections, optimise your profits and NPS.
-You are most likely to witness massive website traffic and tremendous increase in sales numbers during these events.
+You are most likely to witness massive website traffic and tremendous increase in ecommerce sales numbers during these events.

 Based on Wix data from ecommerce merchants who ran flash sales in 2020: On average, online stores increase monthly GMV by over 64,000% with a flash sale.